ArtikLamartik/NimLib/CONTRIBUTING.md

 Thank you for your interest in contributing to **NimLib**!
 Whether you're fixing a bug, adding a feature, improving documentation, or sharing feedback, your help is highly valued.

+---

 ### Found a bug or have a question?

-Open an issue on GitHub with the right label:
+No worries  that's what issues are for!
+Head over to GitHub and slap on the right label:

 | Label | Description |
 |-------|-------------|